Halfway Houses in Savannah, GA

 Pineland Bhdd Bulloch Addictive Disease Outpatient - 49.2 miles from Savannah, GA

-Pineland Bhdd Bulloch Addictive Disease Outpatient is a halfway house in Statesboro, Georgia, 30458 zip code.
+Pineland Bhdd Bulloch Addictive Disease Outpatient is a sober living house in Statesboro, Georgia, 30458 zip code.

 Address: 110 Zetterower Road, Suite B, Statesboro, GA 30458 in Bulloch County